-As of December 31, 2023, the Company had €15.7 million in available cash, compared with €26.8 million as of December 31, 2022.
-In addition, in September 2023, Transgene signed a current account advance agreement with TSGH for ${\in}36$ million.
-Transgene drew down €12.9 million at the end of 2023.
-On March 27, 2024, the Company signed an amendment to the current account agreement.
-The advance of €36 million was increased by €30 million, bringing it to €66 million.
-The Company will be able to use this financing according to its cash requirements.
-The term of this agreement, initially of 24 months, was extended to December 31, 2025.
+At December 31, 2024, the Company's available cash and available-for-sale financial assets totaled €16.,7 million, versus €15.7 million as of December 31, 2023.

+In addition, on September 20, 2023, Transgene signed a current account advance agreement with TSGH for €36 million.
+An amendment was signed on March 27, 2024, to increase the amount of the current account advance by ${\in}30$ million, bringing it to €66 million (the "Current account advance agreement").
+On August 1, 2024, a portion of the current account advance of approximately €33 million was repaid by offsetting receivables with the subscription price of a capital increase without preferential subscription rights reserved for TSGH.
+On March 27, 2025, a second amendment to the Current account advance agreement was signed to increase the amount of the current account advance by €15 million, thus bringing it to €48 million.
+The term of this agreement, initially set at 24 months, was extended to April 30, 2026.
 TSGH may use the sums advanced to pay up all or part of the subscription to a Transgene capital increase.
 This current account advance will bear interest at the average monthly rate of 3-month Euribor plus 1% per year, up to the maximum tax-deductible rate.
+As of December 31, 2024, the Company had used €8.5 million of the current account advance and recognized €0.2 million in interest.